Cowdenbeath: Sport and leisure

 Cowdenbeath Leisure Centre is in Pit Road, next to Central Park in the centre of the town and has a swimming pool, gym, indoor sports facilities and three all-weather pitches for football.
 A small skatepark is situated outside the leisure centre.
 There are a number of playing fields around the town.

 The expansive 'Public Park' is towards the north of the town.
 It was established in 1910, and formally opened in 1911.
 The venture was largely funded by the Gothenburg Public House Society, which donated over £7,000 to the initiative.

 In its prime the park boasted an ornate bandstand, a paddling pool, a putting course and swing park, and was a focal point for various leisure pursuits, and the venue for the annual "Store" (Co-operative Society) treat.
 Although most of these amenities have long since gone, the park is still tended by the local authority and provides a public open space for all to use.

 Cowdenbeath also has a golf club, originally built as a nine-hole course on the old Dora Coal mine site.
 Work began in 1988 and the course was completed and ready for play in 1991.
 The length of the course was 3315 yards.
 The course was extended to eighteen holes and opened by Sir Michael Bonallack in 1996.
 The length of the course is now 6,207 yards, with a standard scratch score of 71.
 A new clubhouse was built and officially opened on 6 December 1998 by ex-provost James Cameron who had opened the first clubhouse.
 There had been a golf club at the northern end of the town before World War 2, resulting in one of the now-demolished houses being named Golf View.
-Central Park is a rather dilapidated stadium in the centre of Cowdenbeath.
+Central Park is a stadium in the centre of Cowdenbeath.
 It is home to Cowdenbeath F.C. and has a maximum capacity of 5,270 (1,620 covered seating).
 The stadium has a tarmac track encircling the football pitch, one of Britain's fastest, used for stock car racing.
 Central Park is the site of Britain's most northerly speedway track.
 The team based in Cowdenbeath were known as the Fife Lions and featured riders from Edinburgh Monarchs and Glasgow Tigers in a series of challenge matches against league teams and scratch sides.
 The speedway track, which staged eight meetings every year, including a world championship qualifying round, was unusual in that it featured a brick wall safety fence.